CyberShadow/aconfmgr/README.md

 Run `aconf-save` to transcribe the system's configuration to the `config` directory.

-This will create the file `config/99-unsorted.sh`, as well as other files [TODO] describing the system configuration.
+This will create the file `config/99-unsorted.sh`, as well as other files describing the system configuration.
 You should review the contents of `99-unsorted.sh`, and sort it into one or more new files (e.g.: `10-base.sh`, `20-drivers.sh`, `30-gui.sh`, `50-misc.sh` ...).
-The files should have a `.sh` extension, and use `zsh` syntax.
+The files should have a `.sh` extension, and use `bash` syntax.
 I suggest adding a comment for each package describing why installing the package was needed, so it is clear when the package is no longer needed and can be removed.

 During this process, you may identify packages or system changes which are no longer needed.
 Do not sort them into your configuration files - instead, delete the file `99-unsorted.sh`, and run `aconf-apply`.
 This will synchronize the system state against your configuration, thus removing the omitted packages. (`pacman` will display a prompt allowing you to review the exact list of packages being removed.)